theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 A critical part of my teaching development has been the gradual redesign of learning situations.
 Many of these changes started from concrete observations in class: moments where students seemed passive, where concepts remained too abstract, where feedback was too general, or where the connection between theory and application needed to become more visible.

-For me, evidence of teaching development is found in the visible changes that I make to my teaching materials, classroom activities, assessment formats, and feedback practices over time.
+Evidence of teaching development is found in the visible changes that I make to my teaching materials, classroom activities, assessment formats, and feedback practices over time.
 I try to observe what happens in a course, reflect on what supports or limits student learning, and then translate these observations into concrete design changes.

 The following examples illustrate how my teaching has developed through this iterative process.